slott56/navtools/docs/navigation.rst

 ::

-    class Angle( numbers.Real ):
+    class Angle(numbers.Real):
+        """
-        """An Angle, with conversion from several DMS notations, as well as from radians.
+        An Angle, with conversion from several DMS notations, as well as from radians.
 The angle can be reported as degrees, a (D, M, S) tuple or as a value in radians.